We explore the rising trend for D2C eCommerce. Will manufacturers take the opportunity to widen revenue opportunities?

 So, we know that this shift in business model can allow manufacturers to reap huge rewards.
 However, what all these brands have in common is their fast-growth strategy.
 In order to stay ahead, manufacturers need to invest and be prepared to adapt to new technologies, processes and logistics partners to meet changing consumer expectations.

 So, the question remains, as online evolves, will manufacturers take the opportunity to widen revenue opportunities, whilst they still can?

 Every manufacturer needs to take a look at the financial case for Direct-to-Consumer eCommerce.
 Would creating an eCommerce channel create a better buying experience?
 Is there potential to make eCommerce a large percentage of your revenue?
 More importantly what’s the impact of staying still?

 By understanding the current situation, your operational limitations and inefficiencies you’ll be able to find the right technology solutions to improve your customer experience and scale your business online.
-Almost half (48%) of manufacturers are now racing to build DTC channels, while the number of brands selling direct to consumers are expected to grow by 71% this year alone.
-The time is now, or you might be left behind.
+Almost half (48%) of manufacturers are now racing to build D2C channels, while the number of brands selling direct to consumers are expected to grow by 71% this year alone.